... the place where I learned that there is more to Microsoft's Flight Simulator than just flying.

 * If the parking brake is set or not

 * The day of the week

-CAT is the abreviation for Conditional Animation Tool.
-CAT allows you to attach conditions to your GMax animations, which by default run endlessly.
-But a hangar should open if you are approaching the door and close once you have entered it.
+CAT stands for Conditional Animation Tool.
+CAT allows you to attach conditions to your GMax animations, which run endlessly by default.
+For example, you might want a hangar to open when you approach the door and close when you enter.

-CAT allows you to change animations in such a way that you can trigger them depending on a FS variable and let the animation run only one time.
+CAT allows you to modify animations so that you can trigger them depending on a FS variable and have the animation run only once.

-With MDL Tweaker you can tweak scenery objects (mdl files) without the need to have access to and alter the ASM source code.
+With MDL Tweaker you can tweak scenery objects (mdl files) without having to access and modify the ASM source code.
 Instead the tool changes the hex code of the MDL file.
-The following tweaks are supported:
+Following tweaks are supported: